 Q: Did you move here alone or with a spouse/family?

-A: I moved with my husband and 4 year old daughter.
+A: I moved with my husband and four-year-old daughter.

 Q: Why did you move; what do you do?

 A: We moved because we wanted to.
-My husband got himself an expatriate job and I quite my Swedish job.
-For starters, we wanted to give our daughter a multicultural and eye opening start in life while learning an incredible language like Portuguese.
+My husband got himself an expatriate job, and I quit my Swedish job.
+For starters, we wanted to give our daughter a multicultural and eye-opening start in life while learning an incredible language like Portuguese.
 Secondly, as a consequence we also gave ourselves the chance to break out of the normal and do the new, including thinking in new ways and trying new things, both professionally and personally.

 Living in Portugal